UKDataServiceOpen/CSS-overview/about.md

 ### Dr Julia Kasmire

-Diarmuid is a Research Associate at the UK Data Service based at University of Manchester.
+Julia is a Research Associate at the UK Data Service based at University of Manchester.

 ### Dr Diarmuid McDonnell